hshacks/HSHacks2Public-iOS/README.md

 You probably have complaints or questions, so find me on facebook or github issue or something.

 Made by Spencer Yen and Alex Yeh

+<h3>To do</h3>
+- Make LoginVC root view controller
+- Use autolayout so frames don't have to be adjusted when loaded
+- Rely less on singleton and NSUserDefaults (lol)
+- General cleaning up
+- Ideally, slowly stray away from storyboard